OpenDreamKit/OpenDreamKit.github.io/acknowledge.md

 ---
 layout: page
-title: Acknowledge, Disclaim, EU visibility
+title: EU visibility, Disclaimer
 ---

 1)	EU visibility

 OpenDreamKit being funded by Horizon 2020, the EU asks us to promote its financial support.
 The obligation for EU visibility includes:

   -	Peer-reviewed publications, posters, presentations at seminars or workshops and other main research dissemination
   -	Project major communication activity: project website, and as far as possible communication in the media
   -	Audio-visual material (interviews, promotional videos etc)
   -	Infrastructure and major results funded by the grant

 !!!
 This does not include your day-to-day research and collaborations !!!